olidennis/round-eliminator/README.md

 RUSTFLAGS="-Ctarget-cpu=native" cargo pgo optimize run
 ```

-# If you want to use Round Eliminator as a benchmark tool/stress test
+## How to use Round Eliminator as a benchmark tool/stress test

 You can find the precompiled binaries here:
 | Platform | Link |